bjagger/ExData_Plotting1/README.md

 `bg = "transparent"`

-Also included (below) is a copy of the _course project readme_.
+Also included (below) is a copy of the course project _README_.
 It includes:

 * Data source and description